Esri/arcgis-maps-sdk-dotnet-samples/src/WPF/ArcGISRuntime.WPF.Viewer/Samples/Local Server/LocalServerMapImageLayer/readme.md

 ## How to use the sample

 The Local Server and local map service will automatically be started and, once running, a map image layer will be created and added to the map.

+## How it works

+1. Create and run a local server with `LocalServer.Instance`.
+2. Start the server asynchronously with `server.StartAsync()`.
+3. Create and run a local service, example of running a `LocalMapService`.
+    1. Instantiate `LocalMapService(Url)` to create a local map service with the given URL path to the map package (`mpk` file).
+    2. Start the service asynchronously with `LocalMapService.StartAsync()`.
+The service is added to the Local Server automatically.
+4. Create an ArcGIS map image layer from local map service.
+   1. Create a `ArcGISMapImageLayer(Url)` from local map service url provided by the `LocalMapService.Url` property.
+   2. Add the layer to the map's operational layers.
+   3. Wait for the layer to load with `await myImageLayer.LoadAsync()`
+   4. Set the map view's extent to the layer's full extent.

 ## Relevant API